VISIT OUR ART STORE ▶

 Step 4: Create Soft Wing Textures

-Now, I want to suggest the shape of wings without making them too bold.
-While the paper is still wet, I use the tip of my brush to paint the visible wing parts.
+At this stage, the artist wants to suggest wing shapes without making them too bold.
+While the paper is still wet, the brush tip is used to paint the visible wing parts.

 Create visible wing parts